MikeWellnitz/Project_3/README.md

 ## Data Cleaning and Storage

-The Excel file was loaded and cleaned using Python in Jupyter Notebook.
-This cleaned dataframe was then loaded into MongoDB so that it could then be imported into Flask to be used interactively in conjunction with GitHub Pages.
+The Excel file was converted to a Pandas Dataframe to be cleaned.
+It was then converted to a CSV file to be able to import into MongoDB, and subsequently be used by Flask.
+For the purpose of hosting on GitHub Pages, we skipped the Flask API and instead consumed the JSON file directly with our JavaScript for deployment.

 ## Software, Languages, and Libraries
 This application uses Python, Flask, MongoDB, JavaScript, and HTML/CSS.
 Python with Flask is used to create an API endpoint to serve the data.
 MongoDB is used for storing and retrieving the data.
 JavaScript is used to fetch the data from the API, manipulate it, and render the charts.
 HTML/CSS is used for the structure and style of the webpage.